-Elham Reza Soltani, Kambiz Tahvildari*, Elham Moniri, Homayoun Ahmad Panahi and Ali Shakeri-Zadeh
+Elham Reza Soltani, Kambiz Tahvildari*, Elham Moniri and Homayoun Ahmad Panahi Pages 1 - 11 ( 11 )

-Introduction: Among different 2-D nanostructures, molybdenum disulfide (MoS2) have shown a great potential as a good candidate in drug delivery systems.
-However, their biocompatibility and water dispersibility are main issues for these purposes.
-With the aim of improving the MoS2 dispersibility, a novel drug delivery system based on polymer modified MoS2 nanosheets was successfully prepared and characterized.
+Introduction: Among different 2-D nanostructures, molybdenum disulfide (MoS2) has shown great potential as a good candidate in drug delivery systems.
+However, their biocompatibility and water dispersibility are the main issues for these purposes.
+With the aim of improving the MoS2 dispersibility, a novel drug delivery system based on polymer-modified MoS2 nanosheets was successfully prepared and characterized.

 Results: The obtained results revealed that the DOX adsorption onto the MoS2/NIPAM/ PEG followed the Langmuir isotherm and pseudo-second-order models.
 In the next step, polymer grafted MoS2 nanosheets were used as thermos-sensitive drug nanocarriers for near-infrared (NIR) photothermal therapy.
-The combination of chemotherapy and photothermal therapy was also investigated which indicated a remarkable improvement of cell apoptotic rate, compared to monotherapy.
-Also, MTT assays showed that the MoS2/NIPAM/ PEG have high biocompatibility.
+The combination of chemotherapy and photothermal therapy was also investigated, which indicated a remarkable improvement of cell apoptotic rate compared to monotherapy.
+Also, MTT assays showed that the MoS2/NIPAM/ PEG had high biocompatibility.

 Department of Chemistry, North Tehran Branch, Islamic Azad University, Tehran, Department of Chemistry, North Tehran Branch, Islamic Azad University, Tehran, Department of Chemistry, Varamin Branch, Islamic Azad University, Varamin, Department of Chemistry, Central Branch, Islamic Azad University, Tehran